-- Foster care income is fully included. - Sanctioned Temporary Assistance to Needy Families (TANF) income, whether due to non-compliance with self-sufficiency requirements, fraud or any other sanction reasons authorized by CALWORKS, except term limits, is fully included. - Adoption assistance payment income is fully included (effective at each family's first biennial recertification effective on or after October 1, 2015). - Earned income of full-time students other than the Head of Household, spouse, and co-head of household is fully excluded (effective at each family's first biennial recertification effective on or after October 1, 2015).
+- Foster care income is fully included. - Sanctioned Temporary Assistance to Needy Families (TANF) income, whether due to non-compliance with self-sufficiency requirements, fraud or any other sanction reasons authorized by CALWORKS, except term limits, is fully included. - Adoption assistance payment income is fully included (effective at each family's first biennial recertification effective on or after October 1, 2015). - Earned income of full-time students other than the Head of Household, spouse, and co-head of household is fully excluded (effective at each family's first biennial recertification effective on or after October 1, 2015); and - Student Financial Assistance is fully excluded.